Timber Gadgets is reader-supported. We may earn a commission if you buy through the links on our site.

-To keep your chainsaw cutting with the most efficiency, you want to check the tension of the chain regularly.
+To keep your chainsaw cutting with the most efficiency, you want to check the chain’s tension regularly.
 Within a few hours of use, the chain will heat and expand and eventually need readjusting.

 Checking the Tension Using the “Snap Test”

-The first step in this whole process is to determine if you need to adjust the tension, to begin with.
-Now, most the time this is obvious; a sagging chain is always a good indicator or perhaps you’re replacing the chain altogether.
+The first step in this whole process is to determine if you need to adjust the tension to begin with.
+Most of the time this is obvious; a sagging chain is always a good indicator or perhaps you’re replacing the chain altogether.
 That’s not always the case, though.
-Sometimes it can be hard to tell without performing the “snap test”.
+Sometimes it can be hard to tell without performing the “snap test.”

 Before you perform a snap test, it’s a good idea to disconnect the chainsaw’s spark plug lead for safety purposes.
 Also, wearing some decent gloves is a good idea too.
 Once you’re ready, it’s time to perform the snap test.

 Place one hand on the chainsaw to hold it still.
 Using the other hand, grasp the chain near the middle of the bar on the top side; use your thumb and index finger.
 Pull the chain up and away from the bar and release it.

 If the tension is correct, the chain will snap back into place and show no signs of sagging.
 If the chain is sagging on the bottom or loosely falling back into position on the top, it needs to be tightened.

 You can perform the same test on the bottom of the bar.
 When you pull the chain down, the drive links will be exposed.
 The drive links shouldn’t extend below the edge of the bar.
 In the picture above, you can see the drive links, and I barely pulled on the chain.
 Needless to say, it needs to be tightened.

 Once you’ve performed a snap test and you’re positive you need to adjust the tension, the step-by-step guide below should help you do so.
 The tools you’ll need for this project likely came with your chainsaw – a scrench (pictured below this paragraph).